jambox-digital/react-easy-icon/README.md

-# react-icon - reusable SVG icon component
+# react-svg-icon - reusable SVG icon component

 I am using this approach for all kinds of icons in any project that uses react or react based libraries/frameworks for frontend.